Empty properties and second homes

 Are there any exceptions to the premium?

-The government has indicated that it may introduce legislation before 1 April 2025 which will except certain categories of property from the second homes premium.
+Yes, the government has introduced legislation which will except certain categories of property from the second home premium and the long-term empty property premium.
+Further details can be found here.

 What if my property is used for Holiday Lets?